 2X chainrings have fewer gears and larger jumps between them.
 On the other hand, they are simpler and easier to operate for beginners.
 This means you don’t have to think about cross-chaining as much.

-3X chainrings offer large gear selection and smaller jumps between individual gears.
+3X chainrings offer a large gear selection and smaller jumps between individual gears.
 Their main downside is the weight, complexity, and more things that can go wrong.
 There is also a higher chance of a dropped chain.

 What is cross-chaining?
 It is a situation when you ride on the biggest (lightest) gear in the rear and the biggest (heaviest) chainring in the front or vice versa.
-It puts chain, cassette, chainrings, and other parts under bigger pressure.
+It puts the chain, cassette, chainrings, and other parts under bigger pressure.
 They wear out more easily.
 This style of shifting is also not effective.

 Mountain bikes under $500 come with rim or disc brakes.

 - Rim brakes are cheaper, lighter, and easier to maintain than disc brakes.
 But their stopping power is easily affected by elements like water or dirt.
 So, mountain bikes with rim brakes are better for casual riders who don’t push their bikes to their limits.

 - Disc brakes provide you with better stopping power at any conditions and effectivity, but they are heavier and more expensive than rim brakes.